 - Airspace indicator altitude This is the height above ground level of a visual guide you can see when planning waypoint missions.
 This can be set to your aviation administration's mandated maximum altitude above ground level that drones can fly at, which assists with compliance. - Low altitude warning This is the height above ground level of a visual guide you can see when planning waypoint missions.
 This can be set to the height of nearby trees or obstacles, which helps you fly at a safe altitude.
 If the drone flies below this altitude, a low altitude warning will be displayed on the screen, and a warning tone will play.
 The warning tone plays a low (440Hz) tone followed by a high (620Hz) tone four times. - Map Style Sets the map style to use.
 You can choose between Satellite and Streets, Outdoors (Topographic), Satellite, and Streets.
 When you download maps, they will be downloaded in this style. - Kmz/Kml overlay icon scale Scales up or down icons that are part of Kmz and Kml overlays. - Units The app's units can be set to Metric (km/h), Metric (m/s), Imperial (mi/h), Imperial (ft/s), or Nautical (kn).
 Speeds are displayed in the units that are in the parenthesis.
 Other units are displayed in Metric (m, C, hectares) or Imperial units (ft, F, acres). - Latitude/Longitude Format Changes the format that latitudes and longitudes will be displayed in.
-Options are: Decimal Degrees; Degrees, Decimal Minutes; and Degrees, Minutes, Seconds. - Ignition sphere drop location persistence Adjusts how long ignition sphere drop locations will be saved for.
-After this many days, the locations will be erased the next time you restart the app.
-Press the clear drop locations button to clear all of them now. - Maximum time between ignition sphere drops This slider allows you to adjust the maximum time allowed between ignition sphere drops when using Ignis.
-Longer drop timings allow you to drop spheres at larger spacings, but it becomes harder to visually distinguish the stopped state from the running state.
-Ignis 1 is controlled by the desired drop timing, so this setting merely increases the maximum value you can set.
-Ignis 2 is controlled by the desired drop spacing, and will dynamically adjust its drop timings in order to try and achieve the desired spacing, but it will never wait longer than this amount before dropping.
-Ignis 2 supports drop timings up to 7 seconds between drops.
-If this slider is above 7 seconds while using Ignis 2, Ignis 2 will drop with at most 7 seconds between drops.
+Options are: Decimal Degrees; Degrees, Decimal Minutes; and Degrees, Minutes, Seconds. - Flight telemetry in bottom display Adjusts what telemetry gets displayed along the bottom of the flight screen.
+Options are: Horizontal Ground Speed; Vertical Speed; Latitude and Longitude; Distance from home; Altitude above mean sea level (from elevation map); Altitude above mean sea level (sensitive altimeter).
+If you select too many options, it might be too long for your screen to display, so you may need to disable some of the less important options in order to enable the ones you want.
+There are two measurements of altitude above mean sea level.
+The first uses the elevation of the takeoff location from the elevation maps and adds on the drone's altitude above the takeoff location.
+This should be a fairly accurate elevation measurement unless the terrain data at your location is erroneous.
+The other emulates the altitude reading that a manned aircraft would use.
+This is useful to integrate with manned aircraft operations, but you'll need to set the Altimeter Setting in order for it to be accurate.